8 Entertaining Experts Share Their Go-To Kitchen Tools for Holiday Success

-Whether you’re setting your table for 10 or two, the dizzying chaos of moving parts and coordination needed to bring a Thanksgiving meal together is unavoidable—even in 2020.
+Whether you’re setting your table for 10 or two, the dizzying chaos of moving parts and coordination needed to bring a holiday meal together is unavoidable—even in 2020.
 In the spirit of making your celebration (and celebration prep) a little easier, we tapped eight of our go-to entertaining pros to share the tools that turn them into expert hosts.
 Among their picks: multifunctional cookware, unexpected gadgets, even a cast-iron skillet you really shouldn’t travel without.
-You’ll feel invigorated to get in the kitchen, create your best meal yet, and rediscover everything you’re grateful for this holiday season—all around the (socially distanced) dinner table.
+You’ll feel invigorated to get in the kitchen, create your best meal yet, and rediscover everything you’re grateful for this season—all around the (socially distanced) dinner table.

 Sarah Schneider, Founder, Egg Shop